Vherus/mxtoolbox-php-api/README.md

 Influenced by Michael Roterman's TMDB PHP API Wrapper (https://github.com/php-tmdb/api)

-Currently the only method available within this package is the Lookup method.
-There may be some response types missing (Warnings, primarily) that we'd appreciate the community contributing to or at least letting us know what the properties for those objects are.
+Note: There may be some response types missing (Warnings, primarily).
+This is due to lack of documentation from MxToolbox on the available properties within those objects.
+Please let us know if you can shed some light on this.

 ## Installation